 The film is a very important, socio-cultural independent feature, shot in a marketing partnership and fully sanctioned by the NBA (National Basketball Association).
 The significance and importance of the people and events that changed the NBA and the game of basketball is what makes this true story so compelling.
 Audiences of today will be enlightened that it took decades not only for the game to be integrated but also for the million dollar contracts and endorsements of today.
 This film pays homage to the pioneers of the game and honors the sacrifices that paved the road to make the NBA the most populated African American sport, worldwide.

-Lalo Schifrin (Mission Impossible/Rush Hour) is keen to be our composer, working with composer Marcus Miller; Oscar nominated cinematographer Jack Green (Unforgiven/Bridges of Madison County) as Director of Photography; Jack Taylor (Million Dollar Baby/Casino) as Production Designer and Oscar winner Joel Harlow (Star Trek/Pirates Of The Caribbean) is on board to do our Special FX and Key Make Up.
+Lalo Schifrin (Mission Impossible/Rush Hour) has agreed to be our composer, working with composer Marcus Miller; Oscar nominated cinematographer Jack Green (Unforgiven/Bridges of Madison County) as Director of Photography; Jack Taylor (Million Dollar Baby/Casino) as Production Designer and Oscar winner Joel Harlow (Star Trek/Pirates Of The Caribbean) is on board to do our Special FX and Key Make Up.